Python3-Training/DatMan/QuestJSOB/README.md

 # JSOB Questions & Answers

-The mission is to use a J.S.O.N friendly editor (like Notepad++ - recommended!) to manage a collection of questions.
-Spell checking is also a great feature of all modern programming editors?
+The mission is to use a J.S.O.N friendly editor (like Notepad++ - recommended!) to manage / spell check a collection of questions.

-The sub-mission of the project is also to uniquely identify each and every Quest()ion.
+The sub-mission of the project is to ALSO uniquely identify each and every Quest()ion to support planetary information sharing.

 To get started, simply run the GUI (below) and create a **[New]** project.